 How Does CFAC Help?

 As a Kiva trustee, CFAC can endorse your loan application, making it more likely that you will be successful in your fundraising.
 CFAC will assist you through your loan process and continue to check in with you during your repayment period.
 CFAC also hosts a Farm Fresh Pitchfest every year to help farmers gain financial support from the local community.
-This year’s event will be held on March 26, 2020!
+This year’s event was held on March 26, 2020.

 How to Apply to CFAC to Endorse Your Kiva Loan

 Farmers, ranchers, and food business interested in applying for a Kiva loan or in being endorsed by CFAC can contact us at 406-926-1004 or email@example.com

 Please note that our review process takes a couple of weeks and Kiva’s review process for your loan takes roughly one week.
 You can expect that the full process, from endorsement application to full funding will take 1-2 months.

 Presentations from successfully funded Kiva proposals in 2020’s Fourth Annual Farm Fresh Pitchfest are viewable here.

 - Tangled Carrot Farm $10,000 loan in start-up equipment and fencing for her 1 acre farm

 - Aspen Grove Farm $10,000 loan for irrigation infrastructure to expand the farm’s honeyberry production.